 INTRODUCTION

 The etiology of Achenbach's syndrome, which is often encountered in the cardiac surgery clinics, yet forgotten during the diagnostic process, is not clearly known.
-This rare syndrome is frequently neglected in the diagnostic process most probably because the disease does not clearly result in any mortality or morbidity and therefore it is ignored.
-However, we are convinced that as the studies on this subject increases (such as studies to enlighten if this syndrome is precursor to more serious illnesses or to reveal what happens in the vascular bed), the awareness about the disease will also increase.
-Achenbach’s syndrome is typically characterized by a digital hematoma and bruising that begins suddenly and painfully in one or several hand fingers, and decreases within hours or days.
-There are no known risk factors such as trauma, drug use, bleeding disorder, rheumatologic disease associated with the etiology of the syndrome.
-The disease was named after by German doctor Achenbach as it was first diagnosed by him[1].
+This rare syndrome is frequently neglected in the diagnostic process because the disease does not clearly result in any mortality or morbidity, and therefore it is ignored.
+However, we are convinced that as the studies on this subject increase (such as studies to enlighten if this syndrome is a precursor to more serious illnesses or to reveal what happens in the vascular bed), the awareness about the disease will also increase.
+Achenbach’s syndrome is typically characterized by a digital hematoma and bruising that begins suddenly and painfully in one or several fingers and decreases within hours or days.
+There are no known risk factors such as trauma, drug use, bleeding disorder, or rheumatologic disease associated with the etiology of the syndrome.
+The disease was named after German doctor Achenbach as it was first diagnosed by him[1].
 We retrospectively analyzed the data of 24 patients with Achenbach's syndrome in our study and compared with the literature.

 MATERIALS AND METHODS

-The study is a retrospective analysis of 24 patients diagnosed with Achenbach’s syndrome at Afyonkarahisar State Hospital between march 2015-november 2016 and at Sivas Numune Hospital between november 2016-november 2017 and at Sivas Cumhuriyet University Cardiovascular Surgery Department between november 2017-november 2018 with decision of the local ethics committee.
-Written consent form was obtained from all patients.
+The study is a retrospective analysis of 24 patients diagnosed with Achenbach’s syndrome at Afyonkarahisar State Hospital between March 2015 to November 2016, at Sivas Numune Hospital between November 2016 to November 2017, and at Sivas Cumhuriyet University Cardiovascular Surgery Department between November 2017 to November 2018.
+It was approved by the local ethics committees.
+Written consent forms were obtained from all patients.
 Patient information was obtained from patient cards and the hospital registry system.
 The anamnesis of the patients was carefully taken and the physical examinations were made to identify vascular and other pathological diseases.
-Subsequently, arterial and venous doppler scans of the extremity veins, complete blood counts (to diagnose bleeding disorders), and international normalized ratio (INR), prothrombin time (PT), activated partial thromboplastin time (aPTT) tests were requested.
+Subsequently, arterial and venous Doppler scans of the extremity veins, complete blood counts (to diagnose bleeding disorders), international normalized ratio, prothrombin time, and activated partial thromboplastin time tests were requested.
 Biochemical parameters were studied.
-Oxygen saturation was measured at the fingertips of the patients by pulse-oximetry.
-Patients who did not use anticoagulants or antiaggregants in their history, normal doppler ultrasonographic findings, normal pulse oximeter values, and no laboratory abnormalities were evaluated as Achenbach’s syndrome.
+Oxygen saturation was measured at the fingertips of the patients by pulse oximetry.
+Patients who did not use anticoagulants or antiaggregants in their history, normal Doppler ultrasonographic findings, normal pulse oximeter values, and no laboratory abnormalities were evaluated as Achenbach’s syndrome.
 Patients were treated with analgesics (if necessary), mucopolysaccharidepolysulphate containing cream or gel, cold applications, and just advised to rest the diseased hand.
 After 2 wk of treatment, it was observed that the patients did not have any complaints.

 RESULTS

 In total, 24 patients were studied retrospectively.
-83.3% of the patients were female (n = 20) and 16.6% were male (n = 4).
+Of these, 83.33% of the patients were female (n = 20) and 16.67% were male (n = 4).
 The mean age was 47.91 ± 11.72.
-As a result, it was concluded that this syndrome was seen in middle ages and occurs in females 5 times more than males.
+As a result, it was concluded that this syndrome was seen in middle ages and occurs in females five times more than males.
 None of the patients had received anticoagulation and antiplatelet treatment.
-The arterial and venous doppler findings showed no pathology.
-Only 16.6% of the patients were smokers and none of them had a history of alcohol use.
-The demographic data of the patient are shown in Table 1.
+The arterial and venous Doppler findings showed no pathology.
+Only 16.67% of the patients were smokers and none of them had a history of alcohol use.
+A summary of the demographic data of the patients can be found in Table 1.